146th Operations Group: Combat in Europe

-Late in August and early in September the 373rd Fighter Group devoted much of its attention to blasting the German fortifications at Brest.
-After the Third Army burst out of Normandy at Avranches on 1 August and began its rapid advance to the east, the first real stumbling block was met at Brest.
+Late in August and early in September the 373rd Fighter Group devoted much of its attention to attacking German fortifications at Brest.
 The old fortifications of that city had been reinforced by the Germans and presented a barrier to American troops.
-In spite of repeated air attacks and shelling by 31 artillery battalions, the enemy still held on to its position.

-Early in September the Ninth Air Force made the city its primary objective.
-In addition to continuing its air attacks with bombardment aircraft, the Ninth Air Force directed eight fighter groups, (one of which was the 373rd), consisting of approximately 400 planes, to provide air cooperation for the troops assaulting the city.
-Continuous dive-bombing and strafing attacks by the 373rd Fighter Group and its sister organizations finally forced the enemy to withdraw into the city itself.
+In spite of repeated air attacks and shellings, the enemy still held on to its position.
+In addition to continuing attacks with medium bombers, Ninth Air Force directed eight fighter groups, including the 373rd, consisting of approximately 400 planes, to provide air cooperation for the troops assaulting the city.
+Continuous dive-bombing and strafing attacks finally forced the enemy to withdraw into the city.
 In the final phase of the assault the 373rd attacked enemy strongpoints which were obstructing the progress of our ground troops.

-After 12 September the 373rd Fighter Group returned to supporting the front line elements of General Patton's Third Army.
+After 12 September the group returned to supporting the front line elements of General Patton's Third Army.
 Despite the fact that the unit's base was far from the front lines, it completed 67 dive-bombing and reconnaissance missions—some of them to targets as far away as Luxembourg and Saarbrücken.

-On 1 October 1944 the 373rd Fighter Group was transferred from the XIX Tactical Air Command to the newly formed XXIX Tactical Air Command.
+On 1 October 1944 the group was transferred from XIX Tactical Air Command to the provisional XXIX Tactical Air Command.
 Thereafter the 373rd sought to isolate the front line battle areas by cutting rails and by destroying bridges and other transportation targets; and it gave direct ground support to elements of the Ninth Army by hitting enemy strongpoints, tanks, and gun positions.

-Late in October the Group moved to Le Culot Airfield (A-68), Belgium, where it was located when, on 16 December, the Germans began their historic breakthrough which resulted in the Battle of the Bulge.
-From 19 to 23 December, while the Germans smashed Allied positions, Allied airpower lay helpless, bound down by unfavorable weather conditions which helped to shield the German thrust.
-Then, on 24 December the weather cleared and the 373rd Group and other air units flew attack after attack in support of our beleaguered ground forces through the remainder of December and during the entire month of January 1945.
-The German thrust was checked, and the enemy was slowly pushed back.
-So effective were the Allied aerial blows that by 1 February our ground forces had regained the positions held prior to 16 December.
+Late in October the group moved to Le Culot Airfield, where it was located when the Germans began the breakthrough which resulted in the Battle of the Bulge.
+From 19 to 23 December, unfavorable weather conditions shield the Germans from air attacks.
+On 24 December the weather cleared and the group flew attacks in support of ground forces through the remainder of December and into January 1945.